Registration for the program is open to 3rd, 4th and Master level student who:

 STEP 7: Consider Other Aspects of Your Exchange Experience

-Students confirmed to go on an exchange are required to attend a one-day Pre-Departure Orientation given by the International Centre.
+Students confirmed to go on an exchange are required to go through the International Pre-Departure Online course UM Learn through the International Centre.
 Various issues of going on an exchange are presented and the information provided will give you a good foundation for your preparations.
-The International Centre for Students' Pre-Departure Handbook For University of Manitoba Students Travelling Abroad provides valuable information on immigration matters and loan procedures, documentation, insurance, financial concerns, other health-related matters, etc. It also discusses cultural issues and ways to prepare you for life abroad.
-The handbook is a good starting-point for getting your affairs in order prior to an exchange.
-Additionally, you should search the web and find out all you can about the place(s) you are going to.
-We have provided some links through this page that may help you.
+For University of Manitoba Students Travelling Abroad this valuable information will take you through 5 modules and you will receive a certificate at the end of the modules.
+You will be required to submit by email an electronic copy of the certificate prior to your travels to your Exchange coordinator.
 Most importantly, you should be aware of the cultural differences you may encounter and how they will contribute to culture shock.
 Facing a new culture and cultural differences and how they affect one’s ability to understand and function in a new and unfamiliar environment is something you should be aware of and prepared for.
-To assist you, we have prepared the following section.
+For more information about how to self enroll in the Pre-Departure Online course click here.

 To learn more about studying abroad contact: